maniatisni/Geant4-thesis/README.md

 Features to be commited are:

-1)Array of 4 identical detectors places at a 45° angle.
+1)Array of 4 identical detectors placed at a 45° angle.
 (Distance depends on the other features)

 2)Magnets